Storage rings as detectors for relic gravitational-wave background ?: Stochastic relic gravitational-wave background

 The {\it gravitational strain} of the machine circumference, induced by the stochastic relic gravitational waves incoming from all quarters of the Universe, can be defined by

 where $h_{xx}(t)$ and $h_{xy}(t)$ are given by

 and $h_{yy}(t) = - h_{xx}(t)$.
-Below we neglect $R_0/c = 7.6\times 10^{-7}\,{\rm s}$, where $R_0 \simeq 229\,{\rm m}$ is the radius of the machine circumference, relative to the data--taking period $\tau$, which is about a few years \cite{MT00}.
+Below we neglect $R_0/c = 7.6\times 10^{-7}\,{\rm s}$, where $R_0 \simeq 229\,{\rm m}$ is the radius of the machine circumference, relative to the data-taking period $\tau$, which is about a few years \cite{Takao2000}.
 The quantities $h_{xx}(t)$, $h_{yy}(t)$ and $h_{xy}(t)$ are the projections of the components of the polarization tensor of the spherical relic gravitational wave on the plane of the machine circumference (see Fig.1).
 They depend on the angles $\vartheta_s$ and $\varphi_s$, which are the angle of the slope of the polarization plane of the gravitational wave relative to the plane of the machine circumference and the azimuthal angle, respectively (see Fig.1).
-At $\vartheta_s = \varphi_s = 0$ we get a gravitational wave equivalent to the cylindrical gravitational wave defined by (\ref{label2.1}).
+At $\vartheta_s = \varphi_s = 0$ we get a gravitational wave equivalent to the cylindrical gravitational wave defined by (\ref{eq:2.1}).

-Integration over the angles $\vartheta_s$ and $\varphi_s$, where $d\Omega_s = \sin\vartheta_sd\vartheta_sd\varphi_s$, takes into account the contribution of the stochastic relic gravitational waves incoming on the plane of the machine circumference from all quarters of the Universe\,\footnote{It is assumed that the Earth is transparent for the relic gravitational waves.}.
-Following \cite{BA96,SWB1}--\cite{SWB3} we assume that the stochastic relic gravitational--wave background is isotropic.
+Integration over the angles $\vartheta_s$ and $\varphi_s$, where $d\Omega_s = \sin\vartheta_sd\vartheta_sd\varphi_s$, takes into account the contributions of the stochastic relic gravitational waves incoming on the plane of the machine circumference from all quarters of the Universe\,\footnote{It is assumed that the Earth is transparent for the relic gravitational waves.}.
+Below we assume that the stochastic relic gravitational-wave background is isotropic \cite{Shea2004}.

-In Eq.(\ref{label6.1}) the brackets $\langle \ldots\rangle$ mean
+In Eq.(\ref{eq:5.1}) the brackets $\langle \ldots\rangle$ mean

-where $S_h(\omega)$ is a spectral density, caused by the averaging over stochastic degrees of freedom of the relic gravitational--wave background \cite{SWB1}--\cite{SWB2}.
+where $S_h(\omega)$ is a spectral density, caused by the averaging over stochastic degrees of freedom of the relic gravitational-wave background.
 We suppose that the spectral density $S_h(\omega)$ is normalized to unity.

-The properties of the spectral density $S_h(\omega)$ depend on the theoretical model of the stochastic relic gravitational--wave background.
-We do not suggest any theoretic model of a stochastic gravitational--wave background and our approach to the description of the stochastic relic gravitational--wave background is phenomenological to full extent.
-The properties of the spectral density $S_h(\omega)$, such as a localization in the region of very low frequencies, $\omega \ll 1\,{\rm yr}^{-1}$, and so, we specify in terms of constraints on the averaged frequencies $\langle \omega \rangle$ and $\langle \omega^2 \rangle$.
-These constraints come from the comparison of the experimental and theoretical rates of the shrinkage of the machine circumference, where the theoretical rate is defined by the interaction of the storage ring with the stochastic relic gravitational--wave background.
+Plugging (\ref{eq:5.2}) into (\ref{eq:5.1}) we get